mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 : The "path" to the video.
 Usually, this will be the name of the video file, which should be added in the Designer.

 {:id="VideoNode.Texture" .text .do} *Texture*
-: The image used to texture the node.
-If set, the FillColor is not shown.
+: The 3D texture loaded.

 {:id="VideoNode.TextureOpacity" .number .do} *TextureOpacity* : The opacity of the node's Texture.
 Values less than zero will be treated as zero, and values greater than 100 will be treated as 100.

-{:id="VideoNode.Type" .text .ro .bo} *Type*
-: Returns the type of node as a String.

 {:id="VideoNode.Visible" .boolean} *Visible*
 : Specifies whether the component should be visible on the screen.
 Value is true if the component is showing and false if hidden.